Scholarships for the 2021-2022 school year will be listed below as they become available.

 Fred Ray Scholarship – The Fred Ray Scholarship is made possible by the kindness of Mr. Fred Ray who upon his death willed $1 million towards a new scholarship for Clinton High Students attending The University of Iowa.
 Mr. Ray was born in Clinton, graduated from Clinton High School in 1938, graduated from The University of Iowa College of Commerce in 1942, and served in the U. S. Army during World War II.
 He returned to Clinton after retiring from 33 years of service as the internal auditor, payroll supervisor, and retirement counselor at the University of Illinois Medical Center, Chicago Circle Campus.
 Upon his death, his will directed $1 million towards scholarships for Clinton High students attending the University of Iowa showing an interest in Business studies.

 Hagan Scholarship Foundation – The Hagan Scholarship is a nationwide need-based merit scholarship.
 The scholarship is designed to help recipients graduate college debt free.
-Recipients must graduate from a public high school located in a county in the United States having fewer than 50,000 residents.
 The scholarship provides up to $6,000 each semester for up to 8 consecutive semesters, the opportunity to learn how to invest and then manage a $15,000 Schwab Investment Account, and the opportunity to Study Abroad worth up to $8,000.
 Eligibility requirements include: Must be a U.S. citizen.
 Must attend an eligible public high school.
-Must be a student in the high school graduating class.
 Must have achieved a 3.75 cumulative GPA or higher.
-ACT and SAT scores are not required.
 Must enroll at an eligible four-year college or university the fall semester following high school graduation.
 Must work 240 hours in the twelve months prior to the start of each academic year of college.
-Must complete the FAFSA in 2020, EFC must be less than $6,500.
 Must apply for eligible Federal and State grants.
 Must not have been convicted of a felony.
 For complete information and to submit your application visit the following website: www.hsfmo.org .
-The deadline to apply is 5:00 P.M.
-CST, November 15, 2020.
-Deadline: Nov.
-15, 2020
+Deadline: Dec.
+1, 2021

 Eastern Iowa Community College District/Clinton Comm.
-College – Paul B. Sharar Foundation Scholarships – The 2020-2021 Eastern Iowa Community College scholarship applications are available to apply online.
+College – Paul B. Sharar Foundation Scholarships – The 2021-2022 Eastern Iowa Community College scholarship applications are available to apply online.
 Students can apply for all scholarships offered at any of the Eastern Iowa Community Colleges of your choice with just one application submission.
 All current and prospective full and part-time (six hours or more) students are considered.
 Some are based on financial need and or/academic excellence, and others are based on the degree you are pursuing or the location in which you live.
 If a student wishes to register for fewer than six hours and can demonstrate financial need, some scholarship assistance may be available.
 A cumulative grade point average of 2.0 or high is required to be eligible for scholarships.
 Those individuals with lower GPA’s may wish to explain their special circumstances in the letter addressing the scholarship awarding committee.
 Any questions regarding Clinton Community College scholarships should be directed to the Sharar Foundation at 563-244-7040.
-Applications can be completed online at www.eicc.edu/scholarships or https://eicc.edu/alumni-and-giving/sharar-foundation/scholarships.aspx to apply for Sharar Foundation Scholarships.
-Students planning to attend the 2020 spring semester at CCC, SCC or MCC should submit their scholarship application by November 1, 2020.
-Deadline: November 1, 2020.
+Applications are available in the counseling office or can be completed online at www.eicc.edu/scholarships or https://eicc.edu/alumni-and-giving/sharar-foundation/scholarships.aspx.
+Deadline: November 1, 2021 and March 1, 2022.